A Local’s Guide To Short Term Accommodation in Singapore – 2021

 Over three months

 Besides the run of the mill apartment, coliving spaces are also worth considering.
-They are more bang for your buck since the price for your room also includes access to the communal spaces that are designed for social activity.
+They are more bang for your buck since the price for your short term room rental also includes access to the communal spaces that are designed for social activity.
 At Figment, there is even the added flexibility of moving to another of its 15 houses if you extend your stay, an attractive feature since each shophouse is one of a kind.

 4. Tips for success